Tatyana Yumasheva

 Tatyana Borisovna Yumasheva (Татьяна Борисовна Юмашева; formerly Dyachenko (Дьяченко); (Ельцина); born 17 January 1960) is the younger daughter of former Russian president Boris Yeltsin and Naina Yeltsina.
-Since 2009, Yumasheva has been a citizen of Austria.
+Since a rush decision in November 2009 supported by auto magnate Frank Stronach, Yumasheva and her children have been citizens of Austria.

 Early life and education

 She graduated from MSU Faculty of Computational Mathematics and Cybernetics in 1983.
 She then worked at the Salyut Design Bureau and later at Khrunichev State Research and Production Space Center until 1994.

 Career

 Yeltsin made her his personal advisor in 1996 when his re-election campaign was faltering.
-A memoir written by Yeltsin, as reported by The New York Times, credited her with advising against "banning Communist Party, dissolving Parliament and postponing presidential elections" in 1996.
+A memoir written by Yeltsin, as reported by The New York Times, credited her with advising against "banning the Communist Party, dissolving Parliament and postponing presidential elections" in 1996.
 She was particularly influential as Yeltsin recovered from heart surgery in late 1996.
 She became the keystone in a small group of advisors known as "The Family", although the others (Alexander Voloshin and Valentin Yumashev) were not Yeltsin relatives.
 Boris Berezovsky and other oligarchs were often included in the group as well.

 In 2000, her name came up during a corruption investigation, but no charges were brought.
 She remained on the staff of Yeltsin's hand-picked successor Vladimir Putin, and was a key adviser to him during his 2000 election campaign, but Putin dismissed her later that year.

 She is portrayed in the 2003 satirical comedy Spinning Boris, based on the real experiences of U.S. political consultants in the 1996 campaign.

 She and Yumashev provided editorial assistance in preparing the last volume of her father's memoirs, Midnight Diaries.